DanielleDaly/portfolio-project-4/README.md

 - I confirmed that a user cannot enter a password that is too similar to their username.
 - I confirmed that a user is redirected to the homepage once they have registered.

+###JavaScript Testing

+Manual testing was carried out to verify that all JavaScript is working throughout the website.
+Testing has been carried out on:

+- Message Timeout: When the notification messages are displayed to the user, when the user logs in / out, for example, the message is hidden after 3 seconds.
+This has been confirmed to work as expected.
+- ScrollIntoView: There are 2 scenarios that have been tested for this functionality:
+  - When the user clicks on the "Comments" in the Full Recipe header section, the page scrolls down to the comments section.
+  - When the user clicks on the "Edit" button, to edit a comment, the page reloads to show the Edit Comment form, and the page scrolls to the Comments section when loaded.
+  - Both of the above scenarios have been tested and verified as working as expected.

-### Browsers
+### Browser Testing

-- I tested this website on a number of different browsers and confirmed that it was working in Chrome, Safari, Firefox
+- Browser Testing was carried out on a number of desktop, tablet and mobile devices, to verify that the website workedd as expected across devices and screen sizes.

+- The browsers used for testing were:

+- Desktop
+  - Chrome (MacOS)
+  - Safari (MacOS)
+  - Firefox (Windows 11)
+  - Edge (Windows 11)
+- Tablet
+  - Safari (iOS - iPad Mini)
+  - Firefox (Android - Samsung Galaxy Tab)
+- Phone
+  - Safari (iOS - iPhone 12)
+  - Chrome (Android - OnePlus Nord 2)

-## Validator Testing
+### Validator Testing

 ### HTML

 - I passed my HTML through the validator (validator.w3.org) by right-clicking on the page in the deployed app and selecting the view page source.

-- I received one warning: "The navigation role is unnecessary for the element nav
+- I received one warning: "The navigation role is unnecessary for the element nav"

 - I received one error: "Stray end tag div"